-- By itself, ODF 1.2 metadata does not do anything - It is a framework that can represent anything, but it means nothing. - Unless we agree on what it means - Extensibility versus Interoperability - Are there a handful of commonly used vocabularies that we should try to implement broadly?
+- By itself, ODF 1.2 metadata does not do anything - It is a framework that can represent anything, but it means nothing. - Unless we agree on what it means - Are there a handful of commonly used vocabularies that we should try to implement broadly?

-Some hypothetical candidates
+Some hypotehtical candidates